 Leverage Social media

 Traditionally, the financial sector hasn’t had the easiest time cracking social media.
+This is particularly true for the banking industry, which has been slow to adapt to these new channels.
 For instance, back in 2013, a survey by the Carlisle & Gallagher Consulting Group found 87% of consumers saw banks’ use of social media as annoying, boring, or unhelpful.

 You should be where your audience is; that is, both the media you are trying to pitch to and the target audience you are trying to attract.
 So make sure active social media marketing is on the top of your marketing agenda.